gmgu/study-cuda/4_thread_id/README.md

 In a kernel, we can identify which thread in a block is executing by keywords threadIdx and blockIdx.
 Each thread has a unique dim3 threadIdx within a block, and each block has a unique dim3 blockIdx within a grid.
+The number of blocks in the grid and the number of threads in a block (both in dim3 type) are visible by gridDim and blockDim, respectively.
 To transform a thread id (or block id) from d im3 type to an integer type, one can use the following transformation: